corentinlger/Evolutionary-Sport-Pools-Optimizer/README.md

 # Evolutionary Pool Optimizer

-This project contains a Python class called EvoPoolOptimizer that uses an evolutionary algorithm to optimize cities in sport pools by distance, using NumPy only.
-The class can be easily initialized with a list of cities, the number of pools wanted and the number of chromosomes per population for the genetic algorithm.
+This project contains a Python class, called EvoPoolOptimizer, that uses an evolutionary algorithm to optimize the distribution of cities inside sport poolse, using NumPy only.
+The class can be easily initialized with a list of city names (their GPS coordinates will automatically be downloaded), the number of pools desired and the number of chromosomes per population for the genetic algorithm.

-In addition, a Jupyter notebook is provided and demonstrates a real use case of the EvoPoolOptimizer class.
+In addition, a Jupyter notebook is provided and demonstrates a real use case of this class, on the cities of the 2022/2023 french National 3 volley-ball division.

 <br/>